osoekawaitlab/shtym-py/README.md

 - **Exit code inheritance**: Shtym preserves the wrapped command's exit code, making it CI/CD friendly
 - **Clean stdout**: Output contains only command results, no progress indicators or metadata
 - **Transparent wrapper**: Works seamlessly with existing workflows and scripts
+- **Optional LLM summaries**: If Ollama is available, output is summarized by the configured model; otherwise passthrough is used automatically

 ## Design Philosophy